brooklynrail/brooklynrail-platform/content/events/2020/07/per-sister-incarcerated-women-of-louisiana.md

       abuser.\""
   - person: keith-calhoun-and-chandra-mccormick
     event_bio: "Keith Calhoun and Chandra McCormick were born and raised in the lower ninth ward of New Orleans, Louisiana.
-As husband and wife team, they have been documenting Louisiana and its people for more than 25 years.
+As a husband and wife team, they have been documenting Louisiana and its people for more than 25 years.
 In New Orleans, they have documented the music culture, which consists of Brass Bands, Jazz Funerals, Social and Pleasure Clubs, Benevolent Societies, and the Black Mardi Gras Indians.
 In addition to documenting New Orleans' social and cultural history, Calhoun and McCormick have also covered religious and spiritual ceremonies throughout their community, as well as river baptisms in rural Louisiana.
 They have created several photographic series, including Louisiana Laborers; The Dock Worker, Longshoreman, and Freight Handlers on the docks of New Orleans; Sugar Cane Field Scrappers in the river parishes along the Mississippi river; Cotton Gins, and Sweet Potato Workers in East Carrol parish of Lake Providence Louisiana.
 Calhoun and McCormick have documented the soul of New Orleans and a vanishing Louisiana: the last of the sugar cane workers, the dockworkers, the sweet potato harvesters, and the displacement of African Americans after Katrina.
 They photograph the traditions of black church services and religious rituals; community rites and celebrations, such as parades, and jazz funerals; and the cruel conditions of the Louisiana State Penitentiary at Angola, a former slave-breeding plantation named for the African nation from which “the most profitable” slaves, according to slave owners, were kidnapped."
   - person: dolfinette-martin
     event_bio: "In her words: \"[The hardest issue was] being completely powerless over what happens with your children, if you left children – I left five.